Chiark-Collective/Pointcept/report/main.typ

   gap:1em,
 ) <library_raw>

+== Taxonomy
+The previous project highlighted several challenges that arise when using a taxonomy that is too finely segmented.
+Overly detailed class distinctions led to difficulties in classification, as certain categories became too similar to differentiate effectively.
+This fine segmentation not only increased the complexity of the model but also introduced issues of class imbalance, where some highly specific categories had insufficient representation.
+The segmentation of similar elements at high levels of granularity resulted in confusion and poor performance in those classes.
+These challenges motivated the decision to adopt a simpler, more generalized taxonomy, reducing ambiguity between categories and improving overall model stability and performance.

+The new taxonomy is as follows:
+1. *Wall*
+2. *Floor*
+3. *Roof*
+4. *Ceiling*
+5. *Footpath*
+6. *Grass*
+7. *Column*
+8. *Door*
+9. *Window*
+10. *Stair*
+11. *Railing*
+12. *Rainwater Pipe*
+13. *Other* - This category includes miscellaneous elements that do not fit into the primary architectural classes.
+It handles objects or features that are not consistently represented or easily categorized, ensuring all data is included.

+While the taxonomy has been simplified, Rainwater Pipe remains a particularly sparse category in the input data, which could potentially lead to poor performance due to its limited representation.
+Similarly, the Other category is still quite broad, covering a diverse array of features found in heritage sites.
+This could introduce variability and complexity, with a great many different architectural and structural elements grouped together under a single label.

 = Fold Allocation
 Training, evaluation, and testing datasets serve distinct purposes in the model development pipeline.
 The training fold is used to train the model, the evaluation fold is periodically run during training to monitor performance and prevent over-fitting on the training sample, and the testing fold is reserved for assessing the final model's performance on unseen data, providing a true measure of its generalization ability.